Vegetable oils are leading drivers of deforestation, land use, water consumption, and biodiversity loss.

 In order to clear forested land for food production, manufacturers raze the land with fire.
 Researchers at Harvard and Columbia Universities found that the smoke from one mass Indonesian blaze in 2015 (to make room for palm oil production) may have caused 100,000 premature deaths due to harmful air pollutants [*].

 There are a number of reasons to minimize global air pollution and greenhouse gas emissions, and while the most important lever we can pull as a society is in the energy sector by reducing emissions from the oil we pull out of the ground, reducing emissions from the oil we eat is an important and impactful step as well.

-If just 5% of all vegetable oils were replaced with Cultured Oil, we would preserve 5.1 billion sq ft of biodiverse rainforest every year.
+If just 5% of all vegetable oils were replaced with Zero Acre oil, we would preserve 5.1 billion sq ft of biodiverse rainforest every year.

 Every year the world loses around 12 million acres of tropical forest.
 Rainforests are only 2% of the Earth's surface area but are home to more than 50% of our plant and animal species [*].